lan1812783/proxyserver/README.md

 ### Keytab file

-First, we need to know what encryption algoritms are use by what principle:
+On the KDC server, obtain what encryption algoritms are use by what principle:

 ```bash
 $ klist -e